U.S. Route 27 in Ohio: Hamilton County

 US 27 enters Ohio on the Taylor–Southgate Bridge over the Ohio River as a four-lane highway.
-After the bridge ends, the highway makes a loop to the east around a parking structure on Pete Rose Way and Mehring Way, concurrent with US 52.
+After the bridge ends, the highway makes a loop to the east around a parking structure on Pete Rose and Mehring ways, concurrent with US 52.
 Mehring Way curves towards the west and passes under the Taylor–Southgate Bridge.
-After the bridge the street parallels the Ohio River and Cincinnati Riverfront Park on the south side of the road, and the U.S. Bank Arena and the Great American Ballpark on the north side.
-The street passes under the Roebling Bridge, and then passes to the south of Paycor Stadium.
+After the bridge, the street parallels the Ohio River and Smale Riverfront Park on the south side of the road and the Heritage Bank Center and Great American Ball Park on the north side.
+The street passes under the John A. Roebling Suspension Bridge and then passes to the south of Paycor Stadium.

-On the southwest corner of the stadium US 27 and US 52 turn north onto Central Avenue.
+On the southwest corner of the stadium, US 27 and US 52 turn north onto Central Avenue.
 Central Avenue passes on the west side of the stadium.
-The route continues north passing the west side of the Duke Energy Convention Center, Cathedral Basilica of St. Peter in Chains, and the Romanesque Cincinnati City Hall.
-US 27 then turns east on Ezzard Charles Drive for a block before turning north on Central Parkway, becoming concurrent with US 127.
-US 27 leaves Central Parkway at the Hopple Street interchange and then becomes concurrent with Interstate 75 and then Interstate 74 for a short while.
+The route continues north, passing the west side of the Duke Energy Convention Center, Cathedral Basilica of St. Peter in Chains, and Romanesque Cincinnati City Hall.
+At Central Avenue and West 3rd Street, US 27 and US 127 begin their concurrency.
+At Central Avenue and 6th Street, northbound US 27 continues north along Central Avenue whereas the southbound lanes use Central Parkway and Plum Street; both directions of travel merge back together to follow Central Parkway at Ezzard Charles Drive.
+US 27 and US 127 end their concurrency at Hopple Street as US 127 continues north along Central Parkway and US 27 becomes concurrent with I-75 and then I-74 for a short while.